hsmaan/light-seq/README.md

 * AfterQC was used for trimming and quality control..
 * BWA was used for reference genome indexing..
 * Samtools was used for SAM to BAM conversion..
-* Platypus was used for variant calling..
+* Platypus was used as the variant caller due to its specificity when it comes to options and it is efficient and accurate when dealing with high-throughput sequencing data.
+The user has to add the options appropriate for their analysis when prompted.

 ## Installation